 While these research findings are encouraging, much more work is needed to determine if citalopram or any other antidepressants will be viable treatments for Alzheimer’s disease.
-Read more about the study in the LA Times.
-For more information about medications for depression and other conditions that may benefit patients with Alzheimer’s, read this Alzheimer’s Society UK article.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.